-While my wife was in the bathroom, I rang our doorbell and pretended that someone dropped off some Trader Joe’s Peppermint Bark for us so she wouldn’t know that I just bought an entire package for myself.
+While my wife was in the bathroom, I rang our doorbell and pretended that someone had dropped off some Trader Joe’s Peppermint Bark for us so she wouldn’t know that I just bought an entire package for myself.
 I quickly came clean and admitted what I had done (because I’m the son of a puppeteer and am genetically predisposed to be honest at all times).
-But if I had to lie, I’d do it for peppermint bark.
+But if I had to lie, I’d lie for peppermint bark.
 That Christmas-time crack is hands down the best holiday treat of all time.
 You disagree?
 Let’s compare peppermint bark with some of its fellow holiday (so-called) greats.

 Classic yule log.
 America likes things big with everything on it, but what is this thing?
 Is it cake?
 Is it frosting?
 What am I eating here?
 Peppermint bark, however, is straightforward.
 It’s honest.
 Candy cane and chocolate.
 Boom.
 Let’s keep it simple, people.

 Gingerbread people.
 I love me the taste of ginger, but it’s hard for me to get past the fact that I’m eating something shaped into a tiny body.
 And that little fondant smile begging me not to eat it doesn’t help.
 Peppermint bark comes in squares like a classic holiday treat should.
 Next!